-Information about autism is often difficult to find and to understand, with information available often varied and contradictory.
+Information about autism is often difficult to find and to understand. with information available often varied and contradictory.
 This lack of access to clear information can also make it challenging for individuals to recognise Autistic qualities in themselves or others.
-For someone newly diagnosed, essential information on their diagnosis, ways to engage with supports and services and other useful information must be available as early as possible, in a range of accessible formats.
+For someone newly diagnosed, essential information on their diagnosis, ways to engage with supports and services and other useful information must be accessible as early as possible, in a range of accessible formats

-The support provided by parents and carers of Autistic people must also be considered, with many reporting the significant pressure they feel assuming the role of advocate and the fears they have for when they are no longer physically or mentally able to care for their loved ones with high support needs.
-The impact this has on their own health and mental health, working lives and careers, and the long-term financial implications, can be overwhelming.
+The support provided by parents and carers of Autistic people must also be considered, with many reporting the significant pressure they feel assuming the role of advocate for their loved ones.
+The impact this has on their own working lives and careers, and the longterm financial implications this can have on families, can be overwhelming.